pslabunibo/jaca-android/README.md

 ## Usage

-See the Wiki related to this repository for all information on how to include and use JaCa-Android in your Android projects.
+See the [Wiki](https://github.com/pslabunibo/jaca-android/wiki) related to this repository for all information on how to include and use JaCa-Android in your Android projects.

 ### Quick Guide

+TBA